 What does it mean to be joyful in hope?
 I think it means to have trust and faith in God that everything will turn out okay in the end.

 My pastor said to me, as my mom was dying from pancreatic cancer, “Tara, God will heal her.
 He may heal her body on earth, but if not, He will heal her soul in heaven.”
 Those words struck me like a hammer.
 I was astounded because I’d never thought of it that way.
 I knew she would not be healed on earth.
 I just knew it, in my soul.
 I’d like to say I had peace with it, but I didn’t.
 I did, however, accept it as truth.
 I knew she wouldn’t get better, and I had no joy.

-I wish I could go back in time and say to myself, “Look, you can waste your life in sorrow and misery, or you can rest in God's hope and joy.
-It's your choice.
-God will heal her in heaven, and she will be truly and deeply happy, maybe for the first time.
+I wish I could go back in time and say to myself, “Look, you can waste your life in sorrow and misery, or you can rest in God’s hope and peace.
+It’s your choice.
+God will heal her in heaven, and she will be truly and deeply happy, maybe for the first time ever.
 You can trust Him.”
-I don't know if it would have mattered, but I'd like to try.
+I don’t know if it would have mattered, but I’d like to try.

 And Nehemiah continued, “Go and celebrate with a feast of rich foods and sweet drinks, and share gifts of food with people who have nothing prepared.
 This is a sacred day before our Lord.
 Don’t be dejected and sad, for the joy of the Lord is your strength!” –Nehemiah 8:10 NLT

 Nehemiah, an Old Testament prophet, wanted to encourage the residents of Jerusalem to rebuild the city walls and to restore themselves back to a Godly people.
 He didn’t want them to mourn over their old ways; he wanted them to be joyful in their knowledge of God’s love for them.
 God wants the same thing for you even today.